 Final Verdict of Our ProForm Treadmill Reviews

 All that said, I think if you are interested in a ProForm treadmill you will also want to be excited about iFIT interactive workout programs.
-The treadmills are designed to work with iFIT and our product testers agree that manual mode is pretty underwhelming.
+The treadmills are designed to work with iFIT and our product testers agree that the manual mode is pretty underwhelming.

 ProForm Treadmill Reviews FAQs